Skip to content

 print(r.json())

-# Send POST request via form
+# Send POST request in form format

 r = requests.post('https://httpbin.org/post', data={'key':'value'})